tareqalzubi/vision_vibration_wce/README.md

 # Vision-Vibration WCE: Self-Supervised Range and Ego-Motion Estimation

-This repository is a research-code template for the paper:
+This repository is for the paper:

 **Single-Camera 3D Perception and Ego-Motion Estimation in Capsule Endoscopy via Vision-Vibration Fusion with Fourier-Domain Denoising**